nvijayap/w/README.md

 ## Notable Quotes

 ```
-I tell you all, with my Divine Authority, that you and I are not “WE”, but “ONE” - Meher Baba
+I tell you all, with my Divine Authority, that you and I are not `WE`, but `ONE` - Meher Baba
 ```